alallo/form3-exercise/README.md

 * the client, to access some of the account functionalities available through the light version of the API available
 * httpclient, a wrapper for the http functionalities
 * cmd, a command line useful to manually try the client and interact with the API
+* integration tests, they are part of the dockerfile and run at startup

+Few of the integration tests are failing to higlight some of the problem found with the API.
+Please refer to [Issues](#issues)

 ## Project structure

 Folder Name | Description
 ------------ | -------------
-client | a Go client to inteface with form3 APIs.
+account | a Go client to inteface with form3 APIs.
 This implements some of the "Account" functionalities cmd | Command line app.
-Useful to play with the client internal | packages used by the client that we don't want to expose.
-This includes a wrapper to help handling an http client scripts | docker compose file and DB scripts provided by form3
+Useful to play with the client httpclient | a wrapper to help handling an http client models | this contains the account and acccountattributes models that are shared and used in different files integrationTests | contains the integration tests that will be run through the docker-compose file scripts | the origninal sql script provided by form3 to create the DB

 ## Prerequisite
-To run the command line tool and test the client you need
+To run the command line tool and to test the client you will need

 * Go https://golang.org/doc/install
 * Docker https://www.docker.com/get-started